understanding maintenance fees

 Some resorts that had a boom in the beginning, but who then saw a slow turn in sales then relied on maintenance fees as their source of revenue.
 Even if consumers do not use the timeshare, they are liable for “maintenance fees”.
 One consumer bought a timeshare 14 years ago and paid initial costs of £200 per year.
 After buying an upgrade, this then increased to £400.
 The Resort was then taken over by a new company who doubled the Fees, which coupled with the weakened pound meant that the consumer was paying almost a £1,000 in Fees.

 It is fair to expect that Management Fees exist, after all the resort cannot maintain and run itself.
 It is also fair to expect these Fees to rise in line with the rate of inflation.
 However, what does not seem fair is when consumers are taken advantage of by charging Maintenance Fees that rise way above the expected rate of inflation, which can cause a large financial burden on many consumers.

 Resorts also know that finding a buyer for their timeshare will be a challenge even if at all possible, and that even if consumers do rise to the challenge, they will have to keep paying the Fees until such a time that a new buyer can be found and can take over payment of the Fees.

-If you have experienced exaggerated increases in your maintenance fees, discuss it with one of our consultants to see how this can substantiate a possible claim.
+If you have experienced exaggerated increases in your maintenance fees, discuss it with one of our friendly experienced consultants to see how this can substantiate a possible claim.